echo-lalia/MicroHydra/README.md

 In "target port" you should now see a device with a name like "USB JTAG".
 Set the options in the window like this:
 ![image](https://github.com/echo-lalia/Cardputer-MicroHydra/assets/108598670/06022ade-a5c3-4b95-be50-d086f963eb6f)
 And click Install
 *note: version 1.23+ is recommended currently, as it contains an important bugfix affecting MicroHydra's audio*
+*You can also flash the MicroHydra Firmware '.bin' from this menu.*

 If installing didn't start, check that the correct device is selected, and it's in bootloader mode.